 On a Highway, cars were passing by, Drivers neither looking left nor right.
 But they all stared astonished When a girl jumped off a bridge.
 They wondered „why wasn’t anyone there to stop her?“ You were there.
 Why didn’t you?
-Advertisements Poem: Perks of Minding One’s Own Business weiterlesen
+Poem: Perks of Minding One’s Own Business weiterlesen

 as she enters the bright stage